nikitaprasad21/Data-Extraction-and-NLP/README.md

 I used Jupiter Notebook to perform Python coding to achieve the targeted result.
 This project is divided into 3 parts:

 1. Function to extract the article title and text from a URLs given in Input.xlxs file and extracting each articles into txt
-2. Function to load positive and negative dictionaries from files and Function to perform sentiment analysis and calculate scores
+2. Sentiment Analysis: Function to load positive and negative dictionaries from files and Function to perform sentiment analysis and calculate scores
-3. Functions to Avg_Sentence_Length,	Percentage_Complex_Words,	Fog_Index,	Avg_Words_Per_Sentence,	Complex_Word_Count,	Word_Count,	Syllable_Count_Per_Word,	Personal_Pronoun_Count,	Avg_Word_Length
+3. Text Analysis: Functions to Calculate Avg_Sentence_Length,	Percentage_Complex_Words,	Fog_Index,	Avg_Words_Per_Sentence,	Complex_Word_Count,	Word_Count,	Syllable_Count_Per_Word,	Personal_Pronoun_Count,	Avg_Word_Length

 Lastly to read file into the desired manner of output in excel file.